 If your case is one of the listed types, you may refer to this guide for a more detailed explanation of how to apply for leave to appeal.

-Is the Court of Special Appeals the right court to hear my appeal?
+Is the Appellate Court of Maryland the right court to hear my appeal?

-The Court of Special Appeals hears appeals from the circuit courts and orphan’s courts.
+The Appellate Court of Maryland hears appeals from the circuit courts and orphan’s courts.
 It does not hear appeals that come from any other courts.

-Sometimes a circuit court case must instead be appealed to the Court of Appeals.
+Sometimes a circuit court case must instead be appealed to the Supreme Court of Maryland.
 The most common example is when a case was appealed already from the District Court to the circuit court.
-Seek advice from a lawyer about how to appeal to the Court of Appeals or review the article on appeals on the People’s Law Library.
+Seek advice from a lawyer about how to appeal to the Supreme Court of Maryland or review the article on appeals on the People’s Law Library.

 How Do I Start My Appeal?

-There are four steps to starting an appeal to the Court of Special Appeals.
+There are four steps to starting an appeal to the Appellate Court of Maryland.
 First file a Notice of Appeal.
 Then pay the costs or apply to have costs waived.
 Third, when required, file a Civil Appeal Information Report.
 Last, order a transcript and pay the costs of the transcript.

 - File a Notice of Appeal in the circuit court that heard your case.
 There is no Notice of Appeal form, but a sample is contained in this guide.
 When you file a Notice of Appeal, you are referred to as the appellant.
 The other parties in your case are referred to as appellees.
 Serve a copy of the Notice of Appeal on each appellee.
 File the notice within 30 days after the circuit court enters the judgment or other appealable order on the docket.
 The 30-day deadline applies to most, but not all, cases.